ImGilbes/net-vis/README.md

 - sudo mn --topo linear,3 --mac --switch ovsk --controller remote

 And start a controller with ryu-manager, ex:
-- ryu-manager <app_name.py>
+- ryu-manager <app_name.py> --observe-links
+Remember to use the --observe-links option, otherwise it won't work If you change topology over time and errors start showing up when generating the graph, be sure to restart ryu manager, it solves the issue

+to start te visualizer run:
-you can then start the visualizer with python nets.py
+- python nets.py

 Use the following ryu applications modified for this project to be able to use the visualizer.
 - simple-switch.py